-I sampled Umqombothi at the rustic Sheebeen called The Shack, located within a residential home on a Soweto suburban street.
-Like hanging out at a cool neighbours digs, the set up of a few tables, a hot food stand and a pool room where locals are seen playing their drums is understated but very cool.
-I could imagine the kids enjoying a little drum session.
+On a quiet suburban street, at the back of a residential home, the rustic Shebeen known as The Shack is where I sampled Umqombothi.
+Like hanging out at a cool neighbours digs, the set up of a few tables, a hot food stand and a pool room where locals are hanging out playing their drums is understated and super cool.
+As I sipped the sour tasting brew, I could imagine the kids enjoying a little drum session.

 Must see Soweto

-Looking a little out of place as part of a large tour group a bemused young man asks “What are you guys doing here?”
-As I sunk into the car seat turned lounge suite next to him, I replied.
+Looking a little out of place as part of a large tour group a bemused young man with an infectious smile asks “What are you guys doing here?”
+As I sunk back into the car seat come lounge suite next to him, I replied.
 “We’re checking out Soweto.”
 Letting out a belly laugh he introduced himself as Emmanuel and proceeded to shake my hand at the same time as shaking his head.
 “Welcome!
 But there many many places to see in Joburg much better than Soweto”.

-Sure there’s the Lion Park, Botanical Gardens, The Zoo and Montecasino, which he proceeded to rattle off.
-I couldn’t think of anywhere else I’d rather be in Johannesburg than Soweto, a glimpse into the real South Africa with all its imperfections, I wouldn’t trade the sense of community and hope or miss witnessing the steady renewal for anything.
+Sure there was the Lion Park, Botanical Gardens, The Zoo and Montecasino, which Emmanual proceeded to place heads and shoulder over a tour of Soweto.
+I was not as convinced, there was no place I’d rather be in Joburg than in Soweto.
+Its fascinating imperfections offered a glimpse into the real South Africa and I wouldn’t trade the sense of community, being able to witness the Township’s steady renewal and the overwhelming sense of hope for anything.

 “Overcoming poverty is not a task of charity, it is an act of justice.
 Like Slavery and Apartheid, poverty is not natural.
 It is man-made and it can be overcome and eradicated by the actions of human beings.
 Sometimes it falls on a generation to be great.
 YOU can be that great generation.
 Let your greatness blossom.”